antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/codecs.rst

 ------------------

-The :mod:`codecs` module defines a set of base classes which define the interface and can also be used to easily write your own codecs for use in Python.
+The :mod:`codecs` module defines a set of base classes which define the interfaces for working with codec objects, and can also be used as the basis for custom codec implementations.

 Each codec has to define four interfaces to make it usable as codec in Python: stateless encoder, stateless decoder, stream reader and stream writer.
 The stream reader and writers typically reuse the stateless encoder/decoder to implement the file protocols.

-The :class:`Codec` class defines the interface for stateless encoders/decoders.
+Codec authors also need to define how the codec will handle encoding and decoding errors.

+.. _error-handlers:

+Error Handlers
+^^^^^^^^^^^^^^

-To simplify and standardize error handling, the :meth:`~Codec.encode` and :meth:`~Codec.decode` methods may implement different error handling schemes by providing the *errors* string argument.
+To simplify and standardize error handling, codecs may implement different error handling schemes by accepting the *errors* string argument.
 The following string values are defined and implemented by all standard Python codecs:

 .. tabularcolumns:: |l|L|